InternationalTradeAdministration/developer-best-practices/README.md

 - Never commit commented or obsolete code in your final commit.
 Retaining commented code during development is acceptable for reference or convenience, but delete it before a final commit and pull request.
   - Commenting out code goes against the reason version control exists; it will still be available by looking at the history.

+- Test methods should follow this format: testMethodThatYouAreTesting_StateBeforeTestAndWhatIsBeingSetup_ExpectedResult
+  - Without any knowledge of the class it is testing and without any knowledge of the business logic involved, you can look at the below name and know exactly what to expect:
+    - `testCreateNewContact_AccountExistsBeforeCreationAndIsAssigned_ContactCreatedSuccessfull()` and `testCreateNewContact_AccountDoesNotExist_NoContactCreatedExceptionThrown()` vs. `testCreateNewContac1t()` and `testCreateNewContact2()`
+  - The difference between these two is that in the longer method name you know which one is supposed to succeed and which one is to fail.
+You also know that the success and failure is based on having an account already created.
+  - Long test names look ugly, but I promise you’ll get to love them when revisiting old code or tackling coverage of a class you’ve never seen before

 ## What is this?

 - A repo dedicated to voting on standards that will be encouraged and (in some cases) enforced on new code and old code (when the opportunity arises).